Lincoln County DUI Guide

 Immediate Steps (First 24 Hours)

-- Phone Calls: You have the right to make phone calls from jail.
-Use this opportunity to contact a family member or friend who can assist you with bail and contacting an attorney.
+- Phone Calls: You will be allowed to make a phone call, typically to contact a family member or an attorney.

 Critical Deadlines

-- ALR Hearing Deadline: In Tennessee, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
-Requesting this hearing is crucial to potentially preventing a license suspension.
+- ALR Hearing Request: 15 Days.
+You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Tennessee Department of Safety (DOS).
+This hearing is separate from your criminal case and is crucial for challenging the suspension of your driver's license.

 Local Resources